 The Debentures described in Note 10 above, include a conversion feature whereby the Debentures are convertible into common shares at a conversion price of \$0.20 per share.
 This conversion feature combined with the common share purchase warrants represents the equity portion of the Financing.
 At the inception of the Debentures the fair value of the equity portion of the Financing was calculated using the residual valuation method.
 This residual amount was allocated between the conversion feature and warrants based on their relative fair values calculated using the Black-Scholes option pricing model.
-As a result a value of \$306,256 was allocated to the conversion feature and a value of \$305,745 was allocated to the warrants.
+As a result, during the year ended April 30, 2016, a value of \$41,026 (2015 - \$306,256) was allocated to the conversion feature and a value of \$41,025 (2015 - \$305,745) was allocated to the warrants.

+In March 2016, the conversion feature for Debentures with a face value of \$10,000 was exercised.
+As a result, an amount of \$886 was allocated from the recorded value of the conversion feature to the recorded value of share capital.
 In January 2015, the conversion feature for Debentures with a face value of \$10,000 was exercised.
 As a result, an amount of \$1,518 was allocated from the recorded value of the conversion feature to the recorded value of share capital.